tvmogul/Angular-2-SwipeClouds-Mobile-Framework/README.md

 	<li>Super Good <strong>Chess</strong> Game</li>
 	<li>Internal Browser for loading Local &amp; Remote html</li>
 	<li>iOS7 Frosted Panels, Toolbars &amp; Navbars</li>
-	<li><strong>Cordova Barcode Scanner</strong> (Full JavaScript &amp; Java Code)</li>
+	<li><strong>Barcode Scanner</strong> (Full JavaScript &amp; Java Code)</li>
-	<li><strong>Cordova Compass</strong> (5 Compasses &amp; Full JavaScript &amp; Java Code)</li>
+	<li><strong>Multiple Compasses</strong> (5 Compasses &amp; Full JavaScript &amp; Java Code)</li>
-	<li><strong>Cordova User Data Scrapper</strong>&nbsp;(Full JavaScript &amp; Java Code)</li>
+	<li><strong>User Data Scrapper & Targeted Niche TV Commercials Delivery</strong>&nbsp;(Full JavaScript &amp; Java & Swift Code)</li>
 </ul>

-<p>Creating powerful Angular 2 Mobile Apps is fast and easy.
+<p>Creating powerful Angular Mobile Apps is fast and easy.
 You just run Angular CLI and then unzip the src.zip file above and copy the contents into the "src" directory created by the CLI and you have all the features above ready to go with full source code---WOW!
 If you would like to download the compiled Android apk file you can find that on my SwipeClouds website at: <a href="http://www.swipeclouds.com/" target="_blank">http://www.swipeclouds.com</a></p>

 ## Main GUI - Pinch to Size Cloud ##

 <p>The main GUI is a SwipeCloud of floating images and you can swirl this cloud by swiping any of the images with your finger.
 Pinching the SwipeCloud with your fingers will increase and decrease the size of the SwipeCloud.
-This SwipeCloud is the main means of navigation for the Angular2 Mobile App and clicking on any of the images in the SwipeCloud will load a different view, which, in most cases will load the VideoComponent View for that particular group of video feeds from any tube server that allows embedding.</p>
+This SwipeCloud is the main means of navigation for the Angular Mobile App and clicking on any of the images in the SwipeCloud will load a different view, which, in most cases will load the VideoComponent View for that particular group of video feeds from any tube server that allows embedding.</p>

 <img height="384px" src="http://www.swipeclouds.com/img/pinch.gif" width="200px" />

-Angular 2 Mobile App with a Very Different Look &amp; Feel<br>
+Angular Mobile App with a Very Different Look &amp; Feel<br>
 with A Novel Approach to Navigation.
 JQuery has a lot of<br>
 really cool, already-built CANVAS plugins like SwipeClouds<br>